mittenchops/deaths-by-country/README.md

 of side effects, making imperative loops more necessary and clean functions trickier.
 A lot of this cleaning might have been easier in R.

-This gives you:
+Anyway, the output/useful.csv file gives you:

-* /common/ country name
+* /common/ country name (more often than the semi-useless formal one)
 * ISO-3166-alpha-2
 * ISO-3166-alpha-3
 * Cause of Death